Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 v2to the database. - The read (still holding

 v1) writesv1back into cache, recreating a stale cache entry even though the write succeeded.
-These four steps are not atomic and there may be failures in between.
+These four steps are not atomic, and there may be failures in between.
 So we may get an old user after setting a new user.

 Consistency Solutions: